clo3olb/chaostheory_task1/README.md

    {
       "path":"http://localhost:80/",
       "method":"GET",
-      "description":"Displays paths and documentation of the REST API" },
+      "description":Displays paths and descriptions of each endpoints" },
    {
       "path":"http://localhost:80/list",
       "method":"GET",
-      "description":"Lists all the data in database as an array" },
+      "description":"Lists all the data in the database as an array" },
    {
       "path":"http://localhost:80/add",